kitowskiv/liftoff-assignments/P2-Project_Outline/README.md

 * Create and edit intentions: Users will be able to create new intentions in the system by entering in a mixture of required (title, date, time, etc) and optional fields (description, etc)

-* Edit, Create, and Delete Categories: Users will be able to create new categories for intentions to be organized by.
-Categories will be flexible, and can be edited, and deleted.

-* Communities: Users will be able to create groups as a means to organize intentions and create smaller communities for existing real world groups.
+* Communities: Users will be able to create categories or groups as a means to organize intentions and create smaller communities for existing real world groups.

 * View intention statistics: Users will be able to view statistics on an intention.
-Users can see how long an intent has been active, track the time it has been active in relation to how long it takes to become realized, view the number of times an intent has been focused on, and view the number of users that have focused on a specific intent.
+Users can see how long an intent has been active, track the time it has been active in relation to how long it takes to become realized, view the number of times an intent has been focused on.

 * View user statistics: Users will be able to view statistics on individual users and groups.
 Users can see how successful a given user is at realizing an intention as well as see how many times the user has focused on one or all intentions.